Summary

 Add the sidewalls as Accessories to the tent package.
 If you need the sidewalls to multiply along with the packages (if you're adding multiple tents), select "Nested."

-I want my team to select if my inflatable packages are being anchored by stakes or weights and these cost extra.
+I want my team to select whether my inflatable packages are anchored by stakes or weights, which cost extra.

 Add anchors and stakes as Accessories.
-Check "Nested" and "Hidden" to make sure that the Accessories multiply with the package and to hide them from clients.
+Check "Nested" and "Hidden" to ensure the accessories are multiplied with the package and to hide them from clients.